Best LiPo Batteries for Micro FPV Drones (1S, 2S, 3S, 4S | 300mAh to 1000mAh)

 • Value: 5/5

-One of the best performers in the 2S LiPo testing (even better than the XF Power), yet it’s a few grams lighter, and only $10.
-My go to 450mah 2S if you don’t have faith in the less known “XF Power” brand.
+One of the best performers in the 2S LiPo testing, yet it’s a few grams lighter and only $10.
+This is my go-to 450mAh 2S if you’re cautious about less known brands like “XF Power.”

 GNB 2S 520mAh 80C HV